 Germ Defence is still the only digital behavioural infection control intervention worldwide that has been proven to reduce the transmission of infections in the home and has already been translated into over 20 languages so it can be rolled out internationally.

-Professor Lucy Yardley, Theme Lead for the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol, said: “Most people think that if a family member gets ill then it is just a matter of luck whether other people in the household get infected – but our trial of Germ Defence has shown that it is possible to protect the people you live with from also getting ill.
+Professor Lucy Yardley, theme lead for the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol and member of the University of Bristol's Centre for Academic Primary Care, said: “Most people think that if a family member gets ill then it is just a matter of luck whether other people in the household get infected – but our trial of Germ Defence has shown that it is possible to protect the people you live with from also getting ill.
 We hope the app will save lives by helping people avoid spreading coronavirus to family members.”